 - Restrictions on number of events per month: PicPic Social Starter and Growth have restrictions, the others do not.
 We think it’s weird that you might only be allowed to use an app that you’re paying for per month, but PicPic Social has considerable strengths to consider.

-- Social: PicPic Social and SnapPic Pro have better social features like posting photos on Twitter or Facebook
+- Social: PicPic Social and SnapPic Pro have better social features

 - Cloud storage: Salsa Pro includes a Dropbox integration, none of the others do

 - Simple Booth Standard, Pro, and Enterprise